rdlauer/articles/blues/geofencing/geofencing.md

 ![gcp cloud function](gcp-cloud-function.png)

-If you so desire, you can test the function and paste in the example JSON payload listed above.
+If you so desire, you can test the function by pasting in the example JSON payload provided above.
 If you navigate back to Firestore, you should see your test data appear like magic.

 ![gcp test data in firestore](gcp-firestore-test-data.png)